That Thing You Do! (song)

-"That Thing You Do" is the titular song appearing in the 1996 film of the same name.
-Written by Adam Schlesinger, the song is performed by the fictional 1960s band The Wonders, who are the focus of the film.
+"That Thing You Do" is the title song appearing in the 1996 film of the same name.
+Written by Adam Schlesinger, the song is performed by the fictional 1960s band the Wonders, who are the focus of the film.
 The song peaked at No. 41 on the Billboard Hot 100 and was nominated for an Academy Award and a Golden Globe Award for Best Original Song in 1997.

 In the film

-In 1964, an Erie, Pennsylvania, band named "The Oneders" (later known as The Wonders) goes from a college talent show to climbing up the Billboard charts thanks to the song "That Thing You Do".
-Written by guitarist/vocalist Jimmy Mattingly II, it was originally crafted as a ballad.
-During the performance at the talent show, drummer Guy Patterson produces a much more up-tempo beat and the rest of the band follow suit, turning the song into an upbeat, Beatles-esque rock number.
-The song is a hit with the audience, and they win the talent show.
-From there, the band is picked up by a local manager who helps them get more shows in the area, and eventually the song receives radio airplay.
-The band is then signed to Play-Tone Records, under Mr. White's guidance, and the song climbs up the Billboard Hot 100, starting at number 93, then 71, 49, and 21.
-The following week, "That Thing You Do" climbs to number 7, becoming the quickest-charting song ever on Play-Tone Records.
-However, Jimmy walks out on the band before they can produce another record, so they eventually become one-hit wonders.
+"That Thing You Do" is written and first performed in 1964 by Erie, Pennsylvania-based band The Oneders (meant to be a homophone of "Wonders", but pronounced "Oh-nee-ders" by nearly everyone).
+Written by guitarist/vocalist Jimmy Mattingly II (though lead guitarist Lenny Haise claims co-authorship), it is originally crafted as a ballad, but during its first live performance at a local talent show, newly-recruited drummer Guy Patterson produces a much more up-tempo beat, turning the song from a ballad into an upbeat, Beatles-esque pop-rock number.
+They win the talent show, and from there, the band is picked up by a local manager who helps them get more shows in the area and gets the song onto the radio.
+The band is signed to Play-Tone Records (changing their name to the more accessible The Wonders), and under new manager Amos White's guidance, the song becomes the quickest-charting song ever on Play-Tone Records, racing up to No. 7.
+Despite their success, Jimmy walks out on the band before they can produce another record, leaving them one-hit wonders.

-Early in the film, when Jimmy and Lenny are asking Guy to join them at the talent competition at the college, Jimmy mentions they'll perform a song he wrote.
-Lenny takes offense to that by slapping Jimmy on the arm.
-Jimmy begrudgingly corrects himself by saying, "We wrote."
-Later, when the vinyl 45 is officially released, the label states: Written by James Mattingly II.
-Later still, when being interviewed live on radio station KJZZ, Jimmy says of the song, "We wrote it in my garage back in Erie, Pennsylvania."

 In the film, the song is performed by James "Jimmy" Mattingly II on lead vocals and guitar, Leonard "Lenny" Haise on lead guitar and backing vocals, "T.B.
 Player" on bass and backing vocals, and Guy "Shades" Patterson on drums.
 For their live performance of the song on The Hollywood Television Showcase, studio bassist Scott "Wolfman" Pell replaced T.B.
 Player on bass and backing vocals.

-In the fictitious "mockumentary" liner notes from the soundtrack CD, "That Thing You Do" peaked at number 2 on the Billboard Hot 100 during the summer of 1964.
+In the fictitious "mockumentary" liner notes from the film soundtrack CD, it is stated that "That Thing You Do" peaked at number 2 on the Billboard Hot 100 during the summer of 1964.